As someone who has experienced two early miscarriages, I can say having a miscarriage is really, really hard.

 Systemic Enzyme Therapy

 For recurrent pregnancy losses caused from either immunological response or blood clotting, Systemic Enzyme Therapy may be an affective option.
-In a five year study women who had experienced a recurrent miscarriage due to immunological response (more than 30% of miscarriages) were put on a systemic enzyme supplement before and during there pregnancies(6).
-79% of the women carried out their pregnancies to term and gave birth to healthy babies.
-This is an amazing discovery.
-The only options available before this study were anti-immunological agents similar to the type used in transplant patients, but most doctors will not use them due to there toxicity during pregnancy.
+In a five-year German study by Prof. Dr. F.W.
+Dittmar printed in the journal Forum Immunologie, women who had experienced a recurrent miscarriage due to an immunological response (more than 30% of miscarriages) were put on a systemic enzyme supplement before and during their pregnancies(6).
+79% of the women carried their pregnancies to term and gave birth to healthy babies.
+This is an amazing discovery!
+The only options available before this study were anti-immunological agents similar to the type used in transplant patients, but most doctors will not use them due to their toxicity during pregnancy.
 Systemic Enzyme Therapy is a major part of a miscarriage prevention support program.

 Uterine Calming Herbal Formula

-Both of the above herbs have a mild sedative action, aiding the body in reducing anxiety, nervous tension, and irritability, while promoting a sense of calm and well being.
-They are not so sedative you will be knocked out, they just help to take the edge away.
+Both of the above herbs have a mild sedative action, aiding the body in reducing anxiety, nervous tension, and irritability, while promoting a sense of calm and well-being.

-Is an excellent uterine tonic traditionally used to help strengthen a weak uterus.
+Partridgeberry (Mitchella repens) Partridgeberry is an excellent uterine tonic that has been traditionally used to help strengthen a weak uterus.
 Partridge berry is very safe to use in pregnancy where miscarriage is concerned.
-It has been used for hundreds of years by the Native Americans, traditional midwives and the physicians for prevention of miscarriage.
+It has been used for hundreds of years by Native Americans, traditional midwives and physicians for prevention of miscarriage.
 Partridgeberry is helpful when the woman is experiencing painful cramping, uterine spasm, bleeding, and/or passing of blood clots in the first trimester of pregnancy.
 Partridgeberry is a tonic for both the nervous system and the uterus.

 Questions and Support

 There are many different reasons someone may be experiencing recurrent miscarriages.
 A healthy approach is to find a doctor who has experience with recurrent miscarriages and get testing done.
 If a cause for the miscarriages is found you can focus on treatment and use the guidelines we have suggested to help support your body.
 If no cause has been found, then the guidelines suggested are the next place for you to explore.
+Remember that taking herbal supplements as mentioned above will not prevent a miscarriage due to a genetically-abnormal fetus.
 To summarize here are the 5 steps:

 2. Eat a nutrient dense fertility diet